 An oversensitive person does what he can to avoid rude people and gets easily upset by rude comments.

-While ordinary people don’t have a hard time getting over criticism, a highly sensitive person may lose sleep and remain sad for days all the while analysing the comments that were made against him.
+While ordinary people don’t have a hard time getting over criticism, an oversensitive person may lose sleep and remain sad for days.
+All the while analyzing the comments that were made against them.

 The human mind is flexible

-If you’re a highly sensitive person, you can overcome some of its unwanted effects such as social anxiety with learning and practice.
+If you’re an oversensitive person, you can overcome some of its unwanted effects such as social anxiety with learning and practice.

 - Aron, E. N. (2013).
 The highly sensitive person.
 Kensington Publishing Corp..